moonbitlang/moonbit-evolution/proposals/0011-lexmatch-expression.mbt.md

 6. If a regex pattern followed by a comma and a rest variable matches the target, the regex pattern will match the prefix of the target, and the rest variable will bind to the remaining suffix.
+7. If a wildcard `_` followed by a comma, a regex pattern, another comma, and a rest variable matches the target, the regex pattern will search for the first match in the target.
+The `_` matches the prefix before the match, and the rest variable will bind to the remaining suffix.
-7. If no lex pattern matches the target, the catch-all case will be executed.
+8. If no lex pattern matches the target, the catch-all case will be executed.

 ### Subtleties